 Original Modifications

 Below is a full list of the basic modifications Ken made to the standard MGB in order to create the first Costello MGB V8 in 1970.
 Most of these changes were later replicated in one way or another by British Leyland.
 They are listed by area.
-Optional Costello modifications are shown in italics and, since they were available at the time the cars were built, if carried out retrospectively, in mgcostello.com's view would not compromise the originality of the vehicle.
+Optional Costello modifications are shown in italics and, since they were available at the time the cars were built, and if carried out retrospectively, in mgcostello.com's view would not compromise the originality of the vehicle.

 Engine Bay

-The rear bulkhead and inner front wings were re-profiled to clear the Rover V8 and its specially fabricated tubular exhaust manifolds.
+The rear engine bulkhead and inner front wings were re-profiled to clear the Rover V8 and its specially fabricated tubular exhaust manifolds.
 Bespoke cast alloy engine mounts.

 Steering Column